pockethost/pockethost/packages/dashboard/src/routes/(static)/docs/usage-limits.md

----
-title: Usage Limits
-category: usage
-description: PocketHost is an unlimited (fair use) bandwidth, storage, and CPU platform.
----

-PocketHost offers unlimited projects, storage, bandwidth, and CPU on a Fair Use basis.
+PocketHost offers generous free projects, storage, bandwidth, and CPU on a Fair Use basis.

 ## What is 'Fair'?